Mon Nov 21 2022 • ☕️☕️☕️ 13 min read • you like my writing? Buy me a coffee

 This approach would not be my preferred development workflow when working on components you want to test in the Experience Editor or Pages, because in the front-end development workflow you want to see your changes instantly, instead of waiting for deployment.

-What I really want to achieve is that I use my locally running rendering host on http://localhost:3000 when I run
+What I really want to achieve is that I use my locally running editing host with the Next.js development server on my computer when I run

-Problem is that Experience Editor and Pages can’t access this local server unless you use a reverse proxy to make your local site accessible to the outside world.
+Problem is that Experience Editor and Pages can’t access this local server unless you use a reverse proxy to make your local server accessible to the outside world.

 There are multiple reverse proxy tools to do this like ngrok and localtunnel.
 We need to publish a local site with a port number to an external domain.
 With ngrok this is a paid feature, but with localtunnel this is free, so I will use localtunnel here.